esosaja/odoo-project_scrum/README.md

 ## Credits

-Acknowledgment; "If I have seen further, it is by standing on the shouldersof giants".
-This repository is built on top of the great work of those people.
+**"f I have seen further, it is by standing on the shoulders of giants"**

+This repository is built on top of the great work made by those people.

 TODO